labull/EngineeringPatternRecognition/matlab/cluster_based_active_learning/README.md

 % run the DH learner
 [xl, z] = DH_AL(u, ch, B, t, Y);
 ```
 Plot the labelled training set `xl`, including direct queries `z` (crossed) and propagated labels (circles).
-Notice how queries can be directed towards mixed areas of the feature space, and how the propagated labels (circles) provided by the DH learner are similar to the true dataset (dots).
+Notice how queries can be directed towards mixed areas of the feature space, and how the propagated labels (circles) provided by the DH learner are similar to the ground-truth labels (dots).

 ![](images/fig2.png?raw=true)